It’s your first home, but it’s not our first mortgage. Count on us to help you understand each stage of the process.

 For more information, please refer to the Loan Pricing Disclosure.

-Is the process different for some types of mortgage loans?
+Are the features different for some types of mortgage loans?

 If you're purchasing and renovating or refinancing and renovating, you'll need to estimate the post-improvement value of the property.
 The property appraisal obtained during the processing of your loan must support this estimate.